 PHP Create Poll Form

-That's all we need to do to insert new records into our database tables.
+That's essentially all we must do to capture the form data and insert the new poll record into our database tables.

 4.4.
 Vote Page